AaltoSciComp/isolate-namespace/README.md

   from, and some container/namespace/chroot guru could check and improve things.

-- You shouldn't mount one directory.
+- You shouldn't mount one directory inside of another.

 - Currently `/etc` is included in `MNTDIRS_BASE`.
 Should this be removed?

-- The read-only option has been untested.

 - Probably only works with bash.